-RELATIONSHIPS AND SEX EDUCATION (RSE) POLICY
+RELATIONSHIPS AND SEX EDUCATION (RSE) POLICY - 2024-25

-Personal, Social, Health and Economic (PSHE) education is considered an essential part of all pupils' education.
+Personal, Social, Health and Economic (PSHE) Education is considered an essential part of all pupils' education.
 This is delivered through a Wellbeing and Enrichment Programme set up to help students make the most of the experience and opportunities within College, and to help them cultivate the skills and resilience to cope and thrive in the wider world.
 Through the programme, we aim to equip pupils with a sound understanding of risk, along with the knowledge and skills necessary to make safe and informed decisions.

-The Programme is delivered through protected time during the school week when the whole of College is allocated the space and time to focus on a particular aspect.
+The Programme is delivered through PSHE lessons for LC1-LC3, as well other protected times over the course of the year for all, who are allocated the space and time to focus on a particular aspect.
 In addition, aspects are covered in other curriculum lessons; the co-curricular programme; and various community and enrichment opportunities that occur across the academic year.
 Sessions are delivered by pastoral staff and staff who tend to have an interest or specialism in a particular area, as well as through contributions from external speakers.